oracle-livelabs/goldengate/atp-kafka/create/create.md

 You can leave the source database SQL window open for use in a later lab.

-## Task 5: Create a connection for Oracle Object Storage
+## Task 5: Create a connection for Apache Kafka

 1. Use the Oracle Cloud Console navigation menu to navigate back to GoldenGate.